alessandrov/ngrx-poc/README.md

 ### Login

-You'll be able to login with one of the following two sets of credentials:
+You'll be able to login with one of the following credentials:

 ```
-username: user_admin_1
+username: user1
 password: password1

-username: user_admin_2
-password: password2
 ```

 Postman collection included.